 During law school, Mr. Morlock worked as a Teaching Assistant for both the Legal Research and Writing and Appellate Advocacy program.
 He also served as a Notes and Comments Editor for the Florida Law Review.
 Prior to law school, Mr. Morlock worked as a Research Engineer for the Georgia Tech Research Institute in Atlanta, where he focused his research on electronic warfare and defense avionics systems.

-Mr. Morlock was recognized in 2018 and the four years immediately preceding as a North Carolina "Rising Star" for Intellectual Property Law by Super Lawyers magazine.
+Mr. Morlock was recognized in 2021 and the seven years immediately preceding as a North Carolina "Rising Star" for Intellectual Property Law by Super Lawyers magazine.

 Defending United Airlines, U.S. Airways and Air Canada in the District of Delaware.
 CyberFone Systems LLC filed multiple actions in District of Delaware alleging infringement of form transactions that transmit data from a form presented to a user, including customer travel managements systems, which allegedly includes kiosks and network services platform.
 (Judge Robinson).
 Cyberfone Systems LLC v.
 Federal Express Corporation, et al., No. 11-cv-00834 (D. Del. filed Sept.
 15, 2011).